Sunny090628/MuseScore-3.x.x-Plugins-Bulk-Installer/README.md

 - :white_check_mark: Windows 10

 # Notes
 1. Temporary files may be generated during installation process.
 You may delete them if you like.
+(Fixed in b24e44e3b57e60439aeac1f2853017ab5ff3d075)